BenWehrend/self-care-center/README.md

 ### Context:
 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)
-This was our second solo project that was given to us at Turing (and the thrid week).
+This was our second solo project that was given to us at Turing (assigned the third week I was enrolled at Turing).
 It took me 4 out of the 6 given days.

 ### Contributors:
 [//]: <> (Who worked on this application?
 Link to their GitHubs.)